5 best Robin alternatives & competitors

 Kadence pricing

 Pricing is not publicly displayed.
-Custom quotes are required for evaluation, which makes budgeting difficult and contrasts with platforms like deskbird that publish their pricing clearly.
+Annual billing is required with a 1-year minimum, and floor plan setup is charged separately at $250 per floor, which makes budgeting harder and contrasts with platforms like deskbird that publish their pricing clearly.

 Kadence potential drawbacks